sunkin351/FmodAudio/README.md

 In order to use this wrapper, you will need to download the FMOD native binaries from https://www.fmod.com/download

 If you find a bug, or have a feature request, please file an issue on github, and I'll review it as soon as possible.
+Alternatively you can now join a Discord server for FmodAudio, and talk with me directly. https://Discord.gg/cNcbHF5

 If you wish to contribute, see `CONTRIBUTING.md`

 How to use FmodAudio
 --------------------